SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Experiments

 \subsection{Cross-Area Generalization}

-Generalization to new ground images in different areas is a more difficult task than that in the same area since the test area can look very different from the training area, e.g., different cities in VIGOR dataset~\cite{vigor}.
-As shown in Tab.~\ref{tab:vigor_results} Cross-Area, SliceMatch generalizes well under this challenging setting in terms of both localization and orientation estimation, while we observe more degeneration in the cross-area test performance of MCC~\cite{zimin_metricloc}.
+Generalization to new ground images in different areas is a more difficult task than that in the same area since the test area can look very different from the training area (e.g. different cities in the VIGOR dataset).
+As shown in Table~\ref{tab:vigor_results} Cross-Area, SliceMatch generalizes well under this challenging setting in terms of both localization and orientation estimation, while we observe more degeneration in the cross-area test performance of MCC~\cite{zimin_metricloc}.
 MCC's feature decoder receives the full scene information from its encoder, while SliceMatch divides the observed scene into slices and seeks per-slice discriminative features, resulting in more robustness against the change of the scene.
+Again, using a ResNet50 backbone further improves our results.

-On KITTI Test2 set (Tab.~\ref{tab:kitti_results} Cross-Area), SliceMatch achieves a lower median localization error than LM~\cite{shi2022beyond} when the 20\textdegree \ orientation prior presents in both training and testing.
-But our mean error is higher than LM~\cite{shi2022beyond} by $0.92m$ and LM~\cite{shi2022beyond} surpasses SliceMatch in orientation prediction when a strong prior is available.
+On KITTI Test2 set (Table~\ref{tab:kitti_results} Cross-Area), SliceMatch achieves a lower median localization error than LM~\cite{shi2022beyond} when the 20\textdegree \ orientation prior is present in both training and testing.
+But our mean error is higher than LM~\cite{shi2022beyond} by 0.92m and LM~\cite{shi2022beyond} surpasses SliceMatch in orientation prediction when a strong prior is available.
 SliceMatch performs considerably better when no orientation prior is available as LM~\cite{shi2022beyond} gets stuck in local optima.